 In addition, on January 4, 2011, the Compensation Committee also determined that the Company had achieved significant corporate debt reduction and milestones related to the liquefaction project at the Sabine Pass LNG terminal during 2010 that deserved recognition and approved a pool of 2,000,000 shares of restricted stock of the Company to be granted to certain employees, including the named executive officers.
 The specific corporate debt reduction and liquefaction project milestones that were achieved are described in more detail in the Compensation Discussion and Analysis under "Analysis of Executive Officers' Total Compensation for 2010-2010 Bonus Awards and 2011 Long-Term Incentive Awards" beginning on page 24 of this Proxy Statement.
-Of the 2,000,000 shares of restricted stock of the Company approved by the Compensation Discussion committee for the 2011 Long-Term Incentive Awards, 935,000 shares were allocated by the Compensation Committee to the named executive officer's contributions during 2010.
+Of the 2,000,000 shares of restricted stock of the Company approved by the Compensation Committee for the 2011 Long-Term Incentive Awards, 935,000 shares were allocated by the Compensation Committee to the named executive officers based on a recommendation by the CEO and each named executive officer's contributions during 2010.
 The 2011 Long-Term Incentive Awards were granted on January 14, 2011, under the 2003 Plan.
 The 2011 Long-Term Incentive Awards vest in three equal annual installments on June 30, 2011, June 30, 2012 and June 30, 2013.
 Except as set forth below, a named executive officer will forfeit any unvested portion of his or her 2011 Long-Term Incentive Award if the named executive officer's employment with the Company terminates for any reason prior to the applicable vesting dates; provided, however, that any unvested portion of the 2011 Long-Term Incentive Award will vest upon (i) the termination, resignation or removal of the named executive officer for any reason within one year of the effective date of a Change of Control (as defined in the 2003 Plan) or (ii) the death or disability of the named executive officer.

 Mr. Souki's 2010 Bonus Award was in the amount of \$1,080,000 and his 2011 Long-Term Incentive Award included a grant of 398,000 shares of restricted stock.

 Ms. Gentle's 2010 Bonus Award was in the amount of \$295,540 and her 2011 Long-Term Incentive Award included a grant of 150,000 shares of restricted stock.

 Mr. Abiteboul's 2010 Bonus Award was in the amount of \$249,030 and his 2011 Long-Term Incentive Award included a grant of 75,000 shares of restricted stock.
-Mr. Thames' 2010 Bonus Award was in the amount of \$245,540 and his 2011 Long-Term Incentive Award included a grant of 135,000 shares of restricted stock.

 Mr. Thames' 2010 Bonus Award was in the amount of \$245,540 and his 2011 Long-Term Incentive Award included a grant of 135,000 shares of restricted stock.
 Mr. Teague's 2010 Bonus Award was in the amount of \$245,540 and his 2011 Long-Term Incentive Award included a grant of 77,000 shares of restricted stock.
 The amount of each named executive officer's 2010 Bonus Award is included in the "Summary Compensation Table."